rkumar/todoapp/README.markdown

     archive TASK# ...
        archive the given tasks to archive.txt

+**Other options:**
+  -d <dirname>   : name of directory to work in
+                   Useful to create aliases for other directories

+**Other settings:**

+DEFAULT_ACTION  : action to run, if none mentioned. default is 'list'.

 Note: the end of todoapp.sh will contain the latest actions and options that may not have been updated here.